N O . 9 D U A N E S T R E E T .

 I'm happy to say the answer to this is YES.

-At the moment, I know of two.
-Obviously, neither of them still function as lodging houses by this point, but though they have been converted to other uses, their exteriors remain more or less the same.
+At the moment, I know of three.
+Obviously, none of them still function as lodging houses by this point, but though they have been converted to other uses, their exteriors remain more or less the same.

 1. Tompkins Sq.
 LH